 On the other hand, we found that both for entanglement and quantum discord, the average value of threshold noise at which QCs of the output states collapse for the first time decreases with the increase of non-Markovian parameter of the channels.
 This observation is independent of the channels considered and the rank of the random input states.
 We noticed that similar picture emerges also for the mean critical noise strength at which QCs revive after the first collapse.
 It implies that although non-Markovianity does not give any advantage to preserve QCs initially, it surely induces the first regeneration of QCs, on average.
 In case of QD, the difference between mean critical noise for collapse and regeneration is very less in comparison to that for entanglement.
-This implies that QD revives easily after collapse whereas it is hard to revive entanglement through non-Markovianity.
-Moreover, we reported that a certain amount of average initial QCs in random states along with a moderate values of non-Markovian noise is responsible for regenerations of quantum correlations.
-We believe that our investigations shed light on how random resource states are affected due to the competition between damping parameter, non-Markovianity in the noisy channels and available initial resources.
+It implies that QD revives easily after collapse whereas it is hard for entanglement to revive even through non-Markovianity which can be intuitively understood from the natures of QC measures.
+Moreover, we reported that a certain amount of average initial QCs in random states along with a moderate values of non-Markovian noise is responsible for regeneration of quantum correlations.
+We believe that our investigations shed light on how the resources are affected due to the competition between the damping parameter and the non-Markovianity in the noisy channels.